-On December 16, 2019 Council received report which outlined the status of the District’s sea level rise and marine policy planning work.
+On December 16, 2019 Council received a report which outlined the status of the District’s sea level rise and marine policy planning work.
 This report outlined the CRD is undertaking a Flood Inundation mapping project.
-It is expected that this work will be completed in the spring of 2020.
-The project will complete comprehensive coastal inundation modeling and mapping related to future sea level rise due to climate change and tsunamis.
+This project will complete comprehensive coastal inundation modeling and mapping related to future sea level rise due to climate change and tsunamis.
 The project will produce a new digital elevation model, produce coastal inundation models for sea level rise and tsunamis, and produce related inundation mapping for the capital region.
 The overall intent of this project is to support the capital region, including municipalities and other stakeholders, in better understanding the implication of rising sea levels and various tsunami scenarios.
 The project will not replace municipal legislated obligations to manage flood hazards; however, it will provide information and data that can be used to inform, and where desirable, harmonize: decision-making around land use, sea level rise related flood hazard policies, capital investment planning and emergency preparedness strategies.

 Beginning in 2016 and over the course of 2016 and 2017, in accordance with Council direction, staff retained the services of SNC Lavalin to undertake a study of flood construction levels (FCL) for sea level rise.
 This work, which considered site specific conditions such as wave exposure and shoreline type, determined that flood hazard related to sea level rise exists within the District and identified defined FCLs for 39 different reaches along the coastline of the District.
 Subsequent to the determination of the FCLs a further report was prepared with recommendations regarding the District’s marine policies contained within the Official Community Plan.